Storms lash southern Wisconsin, prompt flood warnings

-Authorities in Crawford County are urging motorists to stay off the roads after a severe thunderstorm rolled through the area Thursday night, causing flooding and landslides.
+Authorities in Crawford County urged motorists to stay off the roads after a severe thunderstorm rolled through the area Thursday night, causing flooding and landslides.

-Dane County was also under a flash flood warning until 12:30 a.m.
-Friday, the National Weather Service said just after 9:15 p.m.
+Dane County was under a flash flood warning until 12:30 a.m.
+Friday, the National Weather Service said just after 9:15 p.m., and most of southern Wisconsin was under a flash flood watch until 7 a.m.
+Friday.

+In addition, there was a tornado watch until 10 p.m.
+Thursday for Adams, Juneau, Richland, Crawford and Grant counties.

 The Wisconsin State Patrol reported that both sides of Highway 61, between Marietta Valley Road and Highway 133, were closed because of debris on the road.
 The road was open again by 10 p.m.

-In addition, Highway 35 between Prairie du Chien and Ferryville were also closed because of debris on the road.
+In addition, Highway 35 between Prairie du Chien and Ferryville was closed because of debris on the road, and it remained closed shortly before 3 a.m.
+Friday, authorities reported.

-The Crawford County Sheriff's Office was also reporting flooding and landslides have affected many of the roads in the county.
+The Crawford County Sheriff's Office also reported flooding and landslides have affected many of the roads in the county.
 The Grant County Sheriff's Office also said some roads were flooded there.

 The sheriff's office was also urging motorists not to flood its communications center with calls asking about what routes to drive to avoid flooded roads.